Escape Greed Through Giving

-Ebeneezer Scrooge learned it the hard way: The only way to escape the slavery of greed is with the antidote of giving.
+Ebeneezer Scrooge learned it the hard way: The only way to escape greed is by learning to give.

-It took one seriously unpleasant Christmas Eve for Scrooge to see just how much his greed had come to control his life, and how much of an impact it was having on the people around him.
-Once he finally realized the folly of his ways, he understood that the best way to escape from greed was to give.
+It took one seriously unpleasant Christmas Eve for Scrooge to realize how much his greed had come to control his life, and how much of an impact it was having on the people around him.
+Once he finally saw his error, he understood that the best way to escape from greed was to give.
 And so the final scenes of “A Christmas Carol” are all about generosity.

-When we talk about money, we’re often dealing with facts, figures and other intellectual ideas.
-And yet when we encounter money problems, the issues rarely lie in the mind; money slavery is a matter of the heart.
-So to solve these problems and to escape this slavery, we have to address things at the heart level.
+When we talk about money, the discussion usually centers around numbers.
+But the financial problems in our lives rarely come from accounting errors; money slavery is a matter of the heart.
+To fix these issues, we have to address things at the heart level.
 Escaping slavery isn’t just a matter of doing something different — it’s about creating new habits that change the attitudes of the heart.

 At its heart, greed is simply the compulsion to take: take money, take things, take attention, etc. Greed wants to own, to hoard, to control.
 Greed seeks to reap what it did not sow, to acquire what it did not earn, to control what it did not create.

-In order to escape greed, we have to reverse this heart attitude.
-The best way to do it is to begin to practice habits that run contrary to this reflex.
+To escape greed, we have to reverse this heart attitude.
+The best way is to practice habits that run contrary to this reflex.
 And nothing is more contrary to taking than giving.
 If you want to escape greed, start by becoming a great giver.

 Like any antidote, giving is a drug, and one that can become addictive.
-Once you start giving, you realize that it feels really good, and you want to give some more.
+Once you start giving, you realize that it feels really good, and you want to give more.
 The more often you give, the more often you want to give.
 You eagerly look for opportunities to give.
 Before you know it, you’re hooked on giving.
-And just like an addictive drug changes the neuropathways in your brain, giving changes the attitudes in your heart.
+And just like an addictive drug changes your brain, giving changes your heart.

 The path from greed to giving may not be easy, but it is certainly rewarding.
 At one end lies a bitter life of slavery; at the other end waits a kind and generous heart.
-Let Scrooge’s life be a lesson to you: The only way out of greed slavery is to start giving.
+Let Scrooge’s life be a lesson to you: The only way to escape greed is to start giving.